Nepal is considered the ultimate adventure destination. It is home to diverse cultures and landscapes.

 1. Popular Route

-The popular route is the most common trek that most of the trekkers take.
+The popular route is the most common trek that most trekkers take.

 You will fly to Lukla and start hiking through Namche Bazaar’s trails, followed by Dingboche, Lobuche, Gorak Shep, and finally reach the Everest Base Camp.